Elif Orker, Criminal Lawyer

 Our client was charged with the indictable offence of threats to inflict serious injury in a family violence incident.
 Following significant negotiations with prosecutors, Elif successfully persuaded the prosecution to recommend diversion.

-After several submissions regarding the client’s suitability for a diversion plan in the Werribee Magistrates’ Court, the Magistrate granted the diversion.
+After several submissions regarding the client’s suitability for a diversion plan in the Werribee Magistrates’ Court, the Magistrate granted diversion.
 The only condition imposed as part of the diversion program was that the client write a letter of gratitude to the complainant.

 4. Fine and non-conviction for serious drink driving offences